Review Criteria

 Question 7: Is there a logical flow of the main idea throughout the manuscript?

 Question 8: Does the work build on a review of relevant literature?
-Is the review presented in proper amount and/or dispersed in proper places in the manuscript?
+Is the review presented in the proper amount and/or dispersed in the proper places in the manuscript?

-Question 9: Do the evidence from research and arguments by the author sufficiently explore and support key problem/issue?
-That is, does the author do justice to the topic with research and/or discussion?
+Question 9: Does the evidence from research and arguments by the author sufficiently explore and support the key problem/issue?
+Does the author do justice to the topic with research and/or discussion?

 Question 10: Does the manuscript follow APA citation guidelines?

-Question 11: If you have any other comments, please add them in the sheet.
+Question 11: If you have any other comments, please add them to the review form for the author(s) and editors.